Spike Team: Main characters

-A former champion, after giving up volleyball he worked as a gardener at Villa Ruskin, but then his old coach Luther convinced him to return to the world of sport to train the Spike Team.
+A former champion, after giving up volleyball he worked as a gardener at Villa Ruskin, but then his old, retired coach Luther convinced him to return to the world of sport to train the Spike Team.
 Determined, generous, and ironic, he has faith in the values of sport and doesn't tolerate foul play.
 He's in love with Grace.
 He is based on Italian former volleyball player Andrea Lucchetta.